With stunning wild-card loss to Rams, there’s no other way to put it: Seahawks’ season was a failure

 It’s all on the table now, from the composition of the roster to the offensive philosophy flowing down from coach Pete Carroll and through coordinator Brian Schottenheimer.
 And, for the first time in a decade, the list of concerns includes the quarterback.
 After being on a steady ascension throughout his sainted career, when Seattle’s one sure thing they could always count on was him, Russell Wilson struggled uncharacteristically in the second half of the season and reached a shocking nadir Saturday.

 The interception Wilson threw in the second quarter, resulting in a 42-yard touchdown return by Darious Williams, set the dire outcome on what eventually became an inevitable path.
-And Wilson, whose ability to lead the Seahawks out of seemingly unsurmountable adversity became his calling card, remained flat, out of sync and out of miracles until it was too late.
+And Wilson, whose ability to lead the Seahawks out of seemingly insurmountable adversity became his calling card, remained flat, out of sync and out of miracles until it was too late.

 And so now the Seahawks must come to grips with the fact that all the accomplishments of the season — and the list is considerable — were to no avail, and ultimately as empty as the stands all season.